 By now you should have a solid brand, a good Twitter profile, and you should have been producing quality content and interacting with your existing follower base for at least a couple of days.
 In doing so you have laid the foundation for an effective targeted following campaign.

-Now this topic deserves a post of itself which is fortunate because I have already written one: How to Get More Twitter Followers on Autopilot.
+Now this topic deserves a post of itself which is fortunate because I have already written one: How to Get More Twitter Followers.
 That walks you through my process for taking what is the most important step to growing your Twitter following.
 I don’t think I would have half of the Twitter followers I have right now without having taken this step — it is integral.

 If you choose not to take this step then you will probably find that your Twitter profile grows steadily and modestly.
 However, in order to accelerate your growth you really do need to use Tweet Adder – it was the main reason why I turned from getting a handful of new followers per day to tens and now occasionally hundreds.